Extremizer Stability of Higher-order Hardy-Rellich inequalities for Baouendi--Grushin vector fields: Abstract

 \section{Abstract}

-In this paper, we improve the $L^p$-Rellich and Hardy--Rellich inequalities in the setting of radial Baouendi--Grushin vector fields.
-We establish an identity relating the subcritical and critical Hardy inequalities, thereby demonstrating their equivalence.
-Moreover, we obtain improved versions of these inequalities via an analysis of extremizer stability.
-In the higher-order setting, we derive Hardy--Rellich type inequalities involving all radial operators in the Grushin framework and prove that all resulting constants are sharp.
+In this paper, our primary aim is to establish the extremizer stability of $L^p$-Rellich and Hardy–Rellich inequalities in the setting of Baouendi–Grushin vector fields.
+As a consequence, we obtain improved forms of these inequalities and derive an identity relating the subcritical and critical Hardy inequalities, thereby demonstrating their equivalence.
+These improvements are obtained through a suitably defined distance from extremizers.
+In the higher-order setting, we derive Hardy–Rellich type inequalities involving all radial operators in the Grushin framework and prove that all resulting constants are sharp.
 Finally, for the $L^2$-higher-order cases, we compute exact remainder terms by establishing identities rather than inequalities.